St Charles, MO Ice Cream & Desserts

 Stand on the sidewalk and look into Kilwins' main window to watch bakers work huge pieces of made-here fudge onto a large marble slab.
 If that doesn't draw you in, bright display cases filled with specialty candies, caramel apples, chocolate-covered Rice Krispies, truffles and, of course, fudge will.
 Hand-crafted with original recipes, this fudge is smooth, rich and decadent.
 A variety with nuts, or sea salt will contrast the sweetness, or if you're a purist, go for the chocolate-a creamy classic mix of butter, sugar and chocolate.
 Kilwins also carries its own caramel and chocolate toppings, boxes of chocolates and other sweet gifts.
 The far counter houses an inviting array of ice cream, which you can get piled onto freshly prepared waffle cones.

-Little O's Old Time Soda Fountain is a retro soda fountain shop where you'll find old-fashioned candies, soda pop in glass bottles and Coca-Cola memorabilia to take you back to the '50s.
+SugarBot Creamery, also known as Little O's Soda Shop, is a retro soda fountain shop where you'll find old-fashioned candies, soda pop in glass bottles and Coca-Cola memorabilia to take you back to the '50s.
 Sit in a red booth or on a stool at the bar and listen to classic tunes while drinking a milkshake.
 Little O's also offers sundaes and ice cream by the scoop.
 If you want a local favorite, try its Gooey Butter Cake sold by the slice or by the pan.
 You can even get a Gooey Butter Milkshake!

-One of the newest bakeries in town, Sucrose provides Saint Charles with baked goods made with seasonal, local and natural ingredients.
+Sucrose provides Saint Charles with baked goods made with seasonal, local and natural ingredients.
 Its sweets have a European flair.
 Some of Sucrose's must-try items include seasonal crostata, individual cakes, the brookie (brownie and cookie in one) and its NY-style coffee cake.
-And if you are looking for something with that European influence, try the macaroons, canelés and rugelach.
+And if you are looking for something with that European influence, try the macaroons, canelés, and rugelach.
 If you're looking for a classic standby, Sucrose knows how to make a perfect chocolate chip cookie.
 With a scientific approach to texture and flavor, it comes out perfectly soft and buttery every time.

 So, if you're dropping into Saint Charles, make sure to check out one of these shops for delicious sweets and treats.
 Or make a whole day of it and taste a treat from each!